zener90818/onnxruntime/onnxruntime/core/flatbuffers/schema/README.md

   - Linux Debug build
     - /build/Linux/external/flatbuffers/Debug/flatc

-To update the ORT file format
+To update the ORT file format schema and generated files:
 1. Modify the [the ORT file format schema](ort.fbs)
 2. Use the FlatBuffers compiler to generate [the C++ header file](ort.fbs.h).
   - Change to the directory containing this file (onnxruntime/core/flatbuffers) and run as follows.
-Adjust paths depending on the build configuration used to create flatc.exe.
-The example was from a Debug build.
+Adjust paths depending on the build configuration used to refer to the flatc[.exe] binary. e.g.
+    Windows
     `> ..\..\..\build\Windows\Debug\external\flatbuffers\Debug\flatc.exe --cpp --scoped-enums --filename-suffix .fbs ort.fbs`
+    Linux
+    `> ../../../build/Linux/Debug/external/flatbuffers/flatc --cpp --scoped-enums --filename-suffix .fbs ort.fbs`

   Verify that this results in ort.fbs.h being updated.